simonzhang00/ripser-plusplus/README.md

 1. Bauer, Ulrich.
 "Ripser: efficient computation of Vietoris-Rips persistence barcodes." _arXiv preprint arXiv:1908.02518_ (2019).
 2. Otter, Nina, et al. "A roadmap for the computation of persistent homology." _EPJ Data Science_ 6.1 (2017): 17.
+3. Zhang, Simon, et al. "GPU-Accelerated Computation of Vietoris-Rips Persistence Barcodes." _Proceedings of the Symposium on Computational Geometry_.
+(SoCG 2020)
-3. Zhang, Simon, et al. "HYPHA: a framework based on separation of parallelisms to accelerate persistent homology matrix reduction." _Proceedings of the ACM International Conference on Supercomputing_.
+4. Zhang, Simon, et al. "HYPHA: a framework based on separation of parallelisms to accelerate persistent homology matrix reduction." _Proceedings of the ACM International Conference on Supercomputing_.
 ACM, 2019.